Connect to share and comment

-Sharp finished 5.47 percent higher at 347 yen, after the embattled maker of Aquos-brand electronics offered a glimmer of hope on Friday, saying it eked out a small operating profit in its October-December quarter.
+Sharp was up 7.90 percent to 355 yen by the break, after the embattled maker of Aquos-brand electronics offered a glimmer of hope on Friday, saying it eked out a small operating profit in its October-December quarter.

 The company, which last year warned over its survival, also said that its restructuring meant its future as a going concern was no longer in serious doubt, although it doubled its nine-month net loss to $4.6 billion.

 The embattled trio has seen sales slump on the back of the global slowdown, a strong yen, fierce overseas competition, and strategic blunders as they also took on huge restructuring costs which hit their bottom line.

 However, the firms have been helped by the yen's recent slide, which make exports more competitive and ups the value of repatriated foreign earnings.

 Monday's surge was also due to short-covering by investors who had bet on a decline in the firms' share prices, analysts said.

 "There is some net-long buying, but the overwhelming driver right now is short-covering," an equity strategist told Dow Jones Newswires.

 "For yen-sensitive companies that report a return to the black, the effects are potentially doubly beneficial for share prices."